dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2745: Balance discipline with care for children's growth.
+### T2745: Discipline's importance is often overshadowed by instant gratification and self-expression.

 |Support|
 |---|